lujiefsi/CrashTuner/HowToReproduce.md

 **After reproducing a bug, you need to run the command `sudo ./restart`, to clean up the environment before trying a new bug. **

-We have reported 20 bugs in our paper, XXX, XXX, XXX share the same root causes and are fixed in the same patch with XXX, XXX, XXX, respectively.
-So we do need to reproduce the three bugs.
+We have reported 20 bugs in our paper.
+Three bug issues(HDFS-14216, YARN-8650 and YARN-9164) report two bugs.
+The two bugs in each issue share the same root cause and can be analysed together.

 #### 5. Result
 If you reproduce all bugs one time (run the command `sudo ./reproduce.sh`), the result is logged in ./result.txt.
 If you reproduce one bug one time, the result is printed directly to the console.